rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/phone-pin/reset-phone-pin.rst

    POST /v2.0/users/{userId}/RAX-AUTH/phone-pin/reset

 Reset the phone PIN for a specific user.
-Users are not allowed to reset their own Phone PINs by calling this service.
-If a user tries to reset their Phone PIN, the service returns a 403 HTTP response.
+Users are not allowed to reset their own phone PINs by calling this service.
+If a user tries to reset their phone PIN, the service returns a 403 HTTP response.

 ..  note::